A live, color-coded room tracker used daily by front-desk staff.

 What I Learned

 This project taught me how to manage an AI-assisted build from start to finish.
-I learned to translate operational pain points into precise technical instructions, prompt ChatGPT to generate usable code, and refine that code through real-world testing.
+I learned to translate real operational pain points into clear technical instructions, guide ChatGPT to generate usable code, and refine that code through hands-on testing in a live environment.

-More broadly, it showed me how AI and human reasoning can complement each other: I provided the workflow logic and usability lens; the AI handled syntax and speed.
-Together, we built something the team now relies on every day.
+It showed me how AI and human judgment can work together effectively.
+I defined the workflow logic and usability goals; the AI accelerated implementation.
+The result was a tool the team now relies on every day.

 My systems philosophy: Start by making work easier to think about.
 Then automate what’s repeatable.
 Systems earn trust when they are safe to re-run, easy to understand, and resilient to human error.